yazz/VisualJS/README.md

 <br>

+[Luminus](http://www.luminusweb.net/) - Luminus seems to be quite a complete web framework.
+Zubair needs to spend more time with Luminus to find out what its strengths are.

 ### When will Neo4j be back on the scene?
-Those of you who have followed Coils for a long time will know that one of the big features was the Neo4j integration.
-Neo4 still works with Coils, and Cypher queries can still be issued from Clojurescript.
-What Neo4j does not have right now however is a client side cache in Coils.
-At the time it was thought that the Coil client side Neo4j support would be enough for realtime support, but Zubair was wrong about this.
+Those of you who have followed Coils for a long time will know that one of the big features was the Neo4j integration, until we dropped full Neo4j support in June 2015.
+Neo4 still works with Coils, and Cypher queries can still be issued from Clojurescript, but what Neo4j does not have right now however is a client side cache in Coils.
+At the time it was thought that the Coil client side Neo4j support would be enough for realtime support, but the author Zubair was wrong about this.
 At the time Neo4j was chosen for the following reasons:

 - Easy to setup Neo4j on a developer machine, without having to create a schema first
 - Rich data model, using Neo4j labels can also mimic database tables